-Participation from users in society in general is inclined to increase as new and more efficient communication links are taken into practise.
-The wide spreading use of e-mail is a first step.
+Participation from users in IT policy making in general is inclined to increase as new and more efficient communication links are taken into practise.
+The wide spreading use of e-mail is a first from of this.
 The Nordic countries have comparatively well distributed and capable telecommunication facilities, among the world's best.
 Therefore, prerequisites for user participation using new electronic media are exceptionally good.